microsoft/BotFramework-Composer/docs/how-to-control-conversation-flow.md

 ![If/Else Condition](./media/controlling-conversation-flow/if-else-condition.png)

 Once the condition has been set, the corresponding branches can be built.
 The editor will now display two parallel paths in the flow - one that will be used if the condition evaluates to `true`, and one if the condition evaluates `false`.
-Below the bot will **Send a response** based on whether `user.age>=18` evaluates to `reu` or `false`.
+Below the bot will **Send a response** based on whether `user.age>=18` evaluates to `true` or `false`.

 ![Add If/Else display messages](./media/controlling-conversation-flow/if-else-send-response.png)